2003 24 Hours of Le Mans: Warm-up

 The drivers had a 45-minute warm-up session at 09:00 Central European Summer Time (UTC+02:00) in overcast and cool weather.
-Bentley stayed fastest with Blundell's No. 8 car lapping at 3 minutes, 35.319 seconds.
+Bentley stayed fastest with Blundell's No. 8 car lapping at 3:35.319.
 He was 2.615 seconds faster than the second-placed Bentley No. 7.
 The Audi Sport UK R8 was third with Champion Racing fourth and Racing for Holland Home fifth.
 The No. 50 Corvette led the LMGTS field and the TRG Porsche led in LMGT.
 Shortly after the session began, Romain Dumas' Team Nasamax Reynard experienced an ignition problem caused by a heat leak at the right of the engine's cylinder bank, severely damaging its engine compartment and necessitating a major component change.

 Race

 Start

 Thunderstorms were forecast, and despite an earlier heavy rain shower, the weather at the start of the race was clear.
-The air temperature approached 28 C. Approximately 220,000 people attended the event.
+The air temperature approached 28 C. Approximately around 220,000 to 250,000 spectators attended the event.
 Both Bentley Speed 8s underwent checks to their ride heights, Ray Mallock rectified a faulty gearbox that leaked oil in the No. 64 Saleen S7-R, and Kondo Racing replaced the No. 9 Dome S101's V8 engine after a water leak.
 Don Panoz, the ALMS's founder, waved the French tricolour at 16:00 CEST to signal the start of the race, led by the starting pole sitter Capello's No. 7 Bentley.
 Following the withdrawal of the Lister Storm LMP, 49 cars were scheduled to start, but the No. 25 Gerard Welter WR LMP02 was in the pit lane with a mechanical fault.
 Capello maintained his lead, while Lammers' Racing for Holland car passed Magnussen's Team Goh Audi for third.
 Gavin brought the No. 50 Corvette into the pit lane at the end of the first lap with a throttle linkage issue, losing the car 26 minutes and dropping to last overall.
 When three privateer Audis passed Lammers, he dropped from second to sixth place as Bentley quickly pulled away from the rest of the field.
 Herbert briefly led Capello before the No. 8 Bentley made its first pit stop of the race on lap 10.
 Meanwhile, Intersport's Lola-MG took the lead in LMP675 after the RN Motorsport Zytek developed car trouble and AJR led the LMGT category.